5 Common Back Problems: Diagnosis and Treatment

 Manipal Hospitals' Centre of Excellence in Spine Care is the first dedicated spine care centre in the state offering a comprehensive evaluation and treatment of patients with a wide range of conditions that affect the spine, through an evidence-based, systemic and all-inclusive approach.

 Manipal Hospitals' Spine Care specialists are experienced in diagnosing and treating spine disorders, bringing together distinguished specialists in neurosurgery, neurology, orthopaedic surgery and other specialties to design the most effective treatment tailored to the need of every patient.
-The Spine Care team implements treatments suited to individual patient's needs, including minimal invasive, pain-reducing, recovery-accelerating procedures for a range of orthopaedic and neurological conditions affecting the spine and spinal cord.
+The Spine Care team implements treatments suited to individual patient's needs, including minimally invasive, pain-reducing, recovery-accelerating procedures for a range of orthopaedic and neurological conditions affecting the spine and spinal cord.
 World-renowned expertise, state-of-the-art technology, scientifically-backed treatment and the precedent of successful complex spine surgery stories makes Manipal Hospitals' Spine Care unit one of the best in the country.

 A vertebral column resection is a procedure reserved for the most severe spinal deformities and involves removing segments of the spine including the body of the vertebra and the posterior elements, which include the lamina, transverse process, and ribs.Read More